smnadim21/bdapps/README.md

         BdApps.checkSubscriptionStatus(this);

-        // example : ID of your view is caas findViewById(R.id.caas1)
+        // example : ID of your view is caas1
+           findViewById(R.id.caas1)
                 .setOnClickListener(new View.OnClickListener() {
                     @Override